Startseite - Home

 Inhalt :: Content

-Kombinierte Volltext- und Faksimiledatenbank mit rund 5.000 Titeln ökonomischer Primärliteratur im weiteren Sinn aus der Zeit von 1851 bis 1914.
-Die Titel aus verschiedenen Gebieten der europäischen Wirtschaftsgeschichte, von den etwa die Hälfte in englischer Sprache und die Hälfte in anderen Sprachen verfasst sind, stammen aus den folgenden bedeutenden Sammlungen zur Wirtschaftsgeschichte:
+Online-Service mit Zugang zu rund 5.000 Titeln ökonomischer Primärliteratur im weiteren Sinn aus der Zeit von 1851 bis 1914 im kombinierten Volltext- und Faksimileformat.
+Die Titel aus verschiedenen Gebieten der europäischen Wirtschaftsgeschichte, vonen den etwa die Hälfte in englischer Sprache und die Hälfte in anderen Sprachen verfasst sind, stammen aus den folgenden bedeutenden Sammlungen zur Wirtschaftsgeschichte:

 Die Originaldokumente können im Volltext durchsucht und als Faksimile mit Treffermarkierung dargestellt werden.
 Die Sammlung ergänzt The Making of the Modern World Part I: The Goldsmiths'-Kress Collection of Economic Literature, 1450-1850.